Who we are

 Sharon Greco

-I am a member of Kiwanis, and have been with the Fair for ten plus years.
+I am a member of Kiwanis, and have been with the Fair for over ten years.
 My reason for being with the Fair is that I want the kids involved in the Fair to someday be able to come and work diligently and happily in a position like I am.

 Anthony Merseal

-Meagan Zimmer Breeze
+Meagan Zimmer

 I became a Fair Board Member in February of 2022.
 My youngest daughter won in her division several years ago and we have been volunteering on and off ever since.
 I love the idea of having Jefferson County budding artists and scientists come together for one event.
 We have so much talent in our County!